ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    </div>
    <figcaption>C-Clips</figcaption>
    </figure>
 4. From the upper end of the down tube I push the Di2 wire completely through a 50 cm long shrink tube.
-It´s important to begin with the Di2 wire first and not with the brake hose!
+It's important to begin with the Di2 wire first and not with the brake hose!
 5. Then I push the brake hose through the shrink tube.
 The shrink tube has a diameter of 6.4 mm → 3.2 mm.
-It´s not required to shrink the tube and keep the 6.4 mm in diameter.
+It's not required to shrink the tube and keep the 6.4 mm in diameter.
 If you leave it like that it will just look fine in my view.
    <figure>
    <div class="split">
    <img src="/img/strael/shrink-tube-sign.jpg" alt="A sign indicating the type of shrink type">
    <img src="/img/strael/shrink-tube.jpg" alt="A hand holding the shrink tube">
    </div>
-   <figcaption>The shrink tube I´m using – I get it from the construction market</figcaption>
+   <figcaption>The shrink tube I'm using – I get it from the construction market</figcaption>
    </figure>
    <figure>
    <img src="/img/strael/di2-and-brake-hose.jpg">